MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 ![map-screen1.png](media/map-screen1.png)

 Clicking each of the customer entities tabs on the left will open it's corresponding attributes table.
 Below we will explore each of this table's columns, going left to right:
 - **Primary Key:** For executing the identity-resoultion process it's mandatory to **select one attribute as a unique key** for each of the customer entities.
-For example, if one of your data sources is a contacts dataset, you may want to assign *customer name* as the unique key for that source, while for a call logs file you may define *phone number* as a unique key.
+For example, if one of your data sources is a *Contacts* dataset, you may want to assign *Customer Name* as the unique key for that source, while for a *Call-Logs* file you may prefer to define *Phone Number* as a unique key.
-- **Match:** Also required selection.
-Here you want to select **all** the attributes that might correspond to attributes in other customer entities.
-Examples range from customer ID, to email address, to many other attributes that you might find in multiple datasets
+- **Data Type:** Categories under which your attributes fall such as email or name.
+Adding a custom entity type is also possible.
-- **Entity Type:** Categories under which your attributes fall such as email or name.
-Adding a custome entity type is also possible.
+- **Type**: Attribute names in the Common Data Model (CDM) that correspond to your entities' attributes.
+Must be selected for each of your entities' attributes.
-- **Normalize:** Optional column.
+- ? **Normalize:** Optional column.
 Here you can select whether and how to normalize all the data that you use for the matching prcosess.
 Several options are available such as removing whitespaces, normalizing digits, removing punctuation, and others.

 In addition, three additional actions are available in the Map screen:

 ![add-custom-entity.png](media/add-custom-entity.png)

-- **Add customer entity:** Available upon clicking the **Add** drop-down menu (shown below, left image).
-Here you can bring additional data sets from your data sources on the basis of which you wish to match your data.
+- **Add customer entity:** Available upon clicking the **Add** drop-down menu (shown below).
+If you think there are additional attributes on the basis of which your data should be merged, you should add them at this point.
-    - Using the customer entitys panel (shown below, center image), first you want to click on the data source from which you wish to add more customer entities.
+    - Using the customer entitys panel (shown below), first you want to click on the data source from which you wish to add more customer entities.
 In the example below, clicking the *Dynamics* datasource opened a list with all the entities for that source.
-You may also use the search botton to find a specific entity.
+You may also use the search button to find a specific entity.

     - Next, you want to select the entities that you want to add.
 In the example below (right image) few entities have been selected.

       ![add-entity.png](media/add-entity.png)